ArchI3Chris/PC-Properties-Script/README.md

 The script uses /bin/sh as interpreter and should work with various shells.
 Of course it's going to work best with bash, but personally I use it with fish.

-The script should be run as admin (sudo), otherwise it's going to throw an error or errors, since some of the used commands like fdisk for example require admin permissions.
+The script should be run as admin (sudo), otherwise it's going to throw an error or errors, since some of the used commands like fdisk for example require admin privileges.

-There are a few requirements though.
-These are the applications the script calls to gather the information:
+There are a few requirements though, which are basically the applications used to gather the information:

 * fdisk
 * lscpu